awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-partition-key-design.md

 It's not always possible to distribute read and write activity evenly all the time\.
 When data access is imbalanced, a "hot" partition can receive such a higher volume of read and write traffic compared to other partitions\.
 In extreme cases, throttling can occur if a single partition receives more than 3,000 RCUs or 1,000 WCUs\.

  To better accommodate uneven access patterns, DynamoDB *adaptive capacity* enables your application to continue reading and writing to hot partitions without being throttled, provided that traffic does not exceed your table’s total provisioned capacity or the partition maximum capacity\.
-Adaptive capacity works by automatically increasing throughput capacity for partitions that receive more traffic\.
+Adaptive capacity works by automatically and instantly increasing throughput capacity for partitions that receive more traffic\.

 Adaptive capacity is enabled automatically for every DynamoDB table, so you don't need to explicitly enable or disable it\.